Frequently Asked Questions

 (29) May I fax a motion or a response to a motion to the EAB?

 Yes.
+The Board's fax number is: (202) 233-0121.
 A motion or response to a motion may be filed by facsimile if the submission contains no attachments.
 Within one business day of faxing the motion or response to a motion, the original document must be submitted to the Board by electronic filing, mail or hand-delivery.
 Copies of the faxed motion or response to motion should also be served on other parties.

 If on the same day a motion or response to a motion is filed both electronically and by fax, only the electronic filing will be considered part of the record.